Camden Park Estate: Estate overview

 The gardens surrounding Camden Park are the largest and most intact Australian colonial garden in existence.
 They are largely the creation of Sir William Macarthur, who was a keen horticulturalist and operated a sizeable commercial nursery from the estate.
 Catalogues of plants for sale give us an excellent idea as to the contents of colonial gardens.
 Many trees date from the 19th century, including a bauhinia planted by Ludwig Leichhardt, the oldest camellia in the country – the camellia anemoniflora or "waratah" camellia – and unusual jubaea palms.
 Camden Park has always been associated with camellias.
 William produced the first Australian cultivar here, the camellia "Aspasia macarthur".

 The gardens and landscape are a combination of the colonial picturesque – which in the Cowpastures area had a decidedly "arcadian" quality – and the gardenesque.
 Vistas from the house stretch out to nearby Mt Annan, Mt Gilead, the church spire at Camden, and the family cemetery.

 It is likely that Camden Park is the oldest post-1788 property still owned and occupied by descendants of its original family.
 It has an annual open weekend, held on the second last full weekend of September.

 Estate agricultural zones

 The whole land surface of the site should be considered as an ongoing and interrelated agriculture property rather than a site of individual structures or concentrated areas of heritage interest.
 Therefore, the property has been segmented into 21 distinctive landscape zones of internally consistent character.
-It is important to note that these zones are not subdivisions but a way of segmenting a large area with regard to topographic and natural features, visual catchments, existing vegetation and agricultural uses, the built environment and ownership.
+These zones are not subdivisions, but a way of segmenting a large area with regard to topographic and natural features, visual catchments, existing vegetation and agricultural uses, the built environment and ownership.
 The property can also be broken down into four distinctive landscapes based on the approach of the 1985 Landscape Report prepared by the Government's Architect's Branch of the Public Works Department of NSW.